teambit/bit/scopes/ui-foundation/ui/ssr.readme.md

 The rendering flow will ensure that the rendering Context will be unique per request, and keep a separation between aspects.

+## Hiding elements before JS execution

+Certain items look badly in the static HTML, and only get decent when JS executes.
+Tooltips are a notable example.
+They take up space in the DOM and only hide once their react code runs.

+For this, I added a continence class `--ssr-hidden`.
+Add this to any misbehaving element, and it will have `display: none` until reactDom.render() is complete.

+## .rehydrate vs .render()

+.rehydrate() attach a React virtual dom to a mount point, without asserting the virtual-dom matches the actual dom.
+.render() updates the mount point to match the react virtual dom.

+On paper, `.rehydrate()` should be the preferred option.
+In practice, `.render()` is backward compatible to React 15, and will know to "hydrate" according to the `data-reactroot` attribute on the mount point, without revalidating the DOM.
+ReactDOM should show up warnings in dev mode about mismatch between ssr dom and the client side dom.

 ## Best practices

 - Use ReactContext instead of mutating `App`.